mschuene/stratege/README.md

 ```
 #### repeat

-Repeat is the first example of a recursive strategy combinator.
+repeat is the first example of a recursive strategy combinator.
 It
 applies the given strategy exhaustively until it fails, returning the
 resulting state from the last successful application.